norm-l/newspaper_cw/README.md

-# Group 20

-ECS639 Group Coursework: An Online Newspaper
+# ECS639 Group Coursework: An Online Newspaper

 ## Built With